sighupio/fury-kubernetes-monitoring/examples/prometheus-operated-deployment/README.md

 # Prometheus Operated Deployment

-This example shows how to customize your Prometheus deployment (which you deploy via Prometheus Operator) changing default retention policy and adding a PersistentVolumeClaim for 150Gi storage.
+This example shows how to customize your Prometheus deployment (which you deploy via Prometheus Operator) changing default retention policy and adding a PersistentVolumeClaim for 150Gi of storage.
 To see full list of fields that you can modify please refer to Prometheus CRD manifest.

+In `prometheus-operated-deployment.yml`

-1. Modify `retention` field for your desired time duration.
+1. Modify `retention` field for time duration you want.

-2. Modify `VolumeClaimTemplate` fields to claim a storage resource of your desired `size` and `accessMode`.
+2. Modify `VolumeClaimTemplate` field to claim a storage resource of your desired `size` and `accessMode`.

+In the example's directory:

-3. run `make build` to see output of kustomize with your modifications.
+3. Run `make build` to see output of kustomize with your modifications.

 4. Once you're satisfied with generated output run `make deploy` to deploy it on cluster.